 One teammate said of Stan, “He was a team player in every sense of the word.
 He was willing to play any position where he was needed.
 He was not large physically, but he played BIG and he always encouraged his teammates.”
 Another talks about coming to DBC as a 17 year old “scared beyond words, but Stan took me under his wing, and got me through spring football workouts.”
 Another teammate remembers Stan as “an outstanding athlete who served as the moral compass of our athletic family.”
-And finally another teammate remembers how proud they were that Stan was one of three Billie quarterbacks ejected in short succession from a game at East Texas Baptist for displaying “outstanding Hillbillie enthusiasm toward a particularly uncooperative and ornery Baptist.”
+And finally another teammate remembers how proud he was that Stan was one of three Billie quarterbacks ejected in short succession from a game at East Texas Baptist for displaying “outstanding Hillbilly enthusiasm toward a particularly uncooperative and ornery Baptist.”

 Stan later coached at Rusk High School, served as Athletic Director and Associate Professor of Ranger College and was the head basketball coach at McMurry College in Abilene, before going to the University of Texas for advanced study.

-Stan earned his Master’s Degree in Education and his Doctorate in Health and Physical Education at the University of Texas.
+Stan earned his Master’s degree in Education and his Doctorate in Health and Physical Education at the University of Texas.
 As part of his graduate studies, Stan was assigned to work with a young coach named Darrell Royal and the Texas Longhorns and thus began a truly remarkable career.

 In the early sixties, Stan convinced Coach Royal that football players would perform better by improving their conditioning and stamina through weight training; an unheard of practice at the time.
 Coach Royal let Stan have a large storage room at the stadium for his weight room and Stan developed and implemented the first weight training program for university football players, and it became a model program that revolutionized athletic conditioning around the country.